Use of nigger in proper names: Australia

 The term "nigger" has historically been used in several Australian place names, especially in Queensland.

 In 2003, two creeks in Wondecla, Queensland, previously known as Nigger Creek and North Nigger Creek, were renamed to Wondecla Creek and North Wondecla Creek respectively.
 This was met with opposition from a local council, which defended the use as a testimony to the region's history.
 Similarly (although decades earlier), a local school, opened as Nigger Creek Provisional School in 1883, was renamed Nigger Creek State School in 1909 and then Wondecla State School in 1922.
 The school closed in 1958.

 In 2017, several place names in Queensland such as the island of Nigger Head (which is currently unnamed), were changed due to their use of terms such as "nigger".

-There is a creek in Northern Territory formerly named "Nigger Creek".
-The Northern Territory Place Names Register is in the process of renaming the creek.
+There is a creek in Northern Territory named "Nigger Creek".
+As of 2026 the Northern Territory Place Names Register is in the process of renaming the creek.

 In 2022 the Tasmanian Government controversially printed new maps showing a rock named "Niggerhead Rock".
 "Niggerhead Rock", along with "Suicide Bay", "Victory Hill" and several other places, have been renamed with Tasmanian Aboriginal names.
 The new names are Karanutung, Luwuka and Timuk, respectively.